darrenjw/python-smfsb/README.md

 pip install --upgrade smfsb
 ```

+**Note** that a number of breaking syntax changes (more pythonic names) were introduced in version 1.1.0.
+If you upgrade to a version >= 1.1.0 from a version prior to 1.1.0 you will have to update syntax to the new style.

 ## Basic usage

 Note that **the book**, and its associated [github repo](https://github.com/darrenjw/smfsb) is the main source of documentation for this library.
 The code in the book is in R, but the code in this library is supposed to mirror the R code, but in Python.